dcmde/spline/README.md

 # Spline

-This repo is based on the code of Arkan.
-The `splines.hpp` allows to compute spline function.
+This repo is based on the code of Arkan (https://github.com/brainexcerpts/Spline).
+The `splines.hpp` allows to compute spline functions and the first derivate.

 ## How To